brahimmade1996/Siamese-Net-One-Shot-Learning/README.md

     <img src="/AccuracyCurves/30_test.png" width="386" />
   </p>

-We see that the **affect** of data is not very pronounced between the ```one-half, one-quarter and one-eighth dataset sizes.```.
-But as soon as we drop the dataset size to ```30 IMAGES PER_CLASS``` it begins to affect the model adversely and produces unreliable results.
+We see that the **affect** of data is not very pronounced between the ```one-half, one-quarter and one-eighth dataset sizes.``` But as soon as we drop the dataset size to ```30 IMAGES PER_CLASS``` it begins to affect the model adversely and produces unreliable results.
 So there must be a certain **dataset volume threshold** after which the model performance begins to get affected in a more noticeable way.
 It needs more exploration and more results to check if we can actually predict the **threshold** and improve our understanding of **Deep Siamese Networks**. :nerd_face:

 ## References